TERRELL HEIGHTS NEIGHBORHOOD ASSOCIATION BYLAWS

 NAME & LOCATION

 The name of the association is the Terrell Heights Neighborhood Association (hereinafter referred to as THNA).
-THNA is the successor organization of Terrell Heights Neighborhood Association, Inc. The Principal office of the THNA shall be 1248 Austin Highway, #106, San Antonio, TX 78209 or the address of the current President in any given year.
+THNA is the successor organization of Terrell Heights Neighborhood Association, Inc. The Principal office of the THNA shall be IN THE PROCESS OF ATTAINING NEW PO BOX San Antonio, TX 78209 or the address of the current President in any given year.

 BOUNDARIES & NEIGHBORHOOD DEFINITION